 - However, don’t hesitate to contact a social worker or the senior’s physician if there are health or safety concerns.

-And keep in mind that oftentimes, this type of serious discussion is often better received in the presence of a trusted medical professional or clergy member or through an objective third party.
+And keep in mind that frequently, this type of serious discussion is often better received in the presence of a trusted medical professional or clergy member or through an objective third party.
 Need more tips for easing tough discussions so you don’t feel like you’re causing “senior abuse?”
-Contact Heaven at Home Senior Care at 866-381-0500 or contact us online for trusted, personal care assistance in the Dallas area.
+Contact Heaven at Home Senior Care at 866-381-0500, the expert in senior care in Frisco and the nearby areas.
 We’ll keep your senior loved ones safe, while allowing them to remain as independent as possible where they’re most comfortable – at home.
+For a full list of all of the communities where we offer our expert in-home care, please visit our Service Area page.